db4rnR/aureuserp/.junie/tasks/commit-message.md

 The Payments plugin tests verify the basic properties of the Payment, PaymentToken, and PaymentTransaction models.
 Since these models are very simple (they only extend the base Eloquent Model class and use the HasFactory trait), the tests focus on verifying that the models exist, extend the correct base class, use the expected traits, and have the correct table names.

+The Products plugin tests verify a wide range of functionality including:
+- Attribute and AttributeOption models with their sortable configuration and relationships
+- Category model with its hierarchy functionality and parent-child relationships
+- Packaging model with its relationships to products and companies
+- PriceList and PriceRule models with their currency and company relationships
+- PriceRuleItem model with its complex relationships and enum type casts
+- Product model with its variants, attributes, and supplier information
+- ProductAttribute and ProductAttributeValue models with their relationships to products and attributes
+- ProductCombination model with its role in configurable products
+- ProductSupplier model with its date range functionality and supplier selection logic
+- Tag model with its relationships to products

+The ProductSupplier tests specifically verify date range functionality for supplier validity periods, allowing the system to determine which suppliers are currently active.
+They also demonstrate how to find the cheapest supplier or suppliers that can fulfill specific quantity requirements.

+The ProductCombination tests verify the complex relationships between configurable products, their variants, and the attribute combinations that define them, ensuring that product variants are correctly associated with their attribute values.

 ## Next Steps

-With all models in the Invoices and Payments plugins now having unit tests, the next steps are to:
+With all models in the Invoices, Payments, and Products plugins now having unit tests, the next steps are to:
-1. Implement unit tests for models in the next plugin (Products) according to the prioritization document
-2. Implement Feature tests for HTTP endpoints in each selected plugin
+1. Implement Feature tests for HTTP endpoints in each selected plugin
-3. Develop Integration tests for service classes in each selected plugin
+2. Develop Integration tests for service classes in each selected plugin
-4. Ensure test coverage for critical business logic in each plugin
+3. Ensure test coverage for critical business logic in each plugin
-5. Verify all tests pass and provide meaningful feedback on failures
+4. Verify all tests pass and provide meaningful feedback on failures